 I will let you in on a juicy secret.
 The rich do not want you to know this, but making money from money is as easy as opening an account online.
 (No I do not mean a stupid savings account at your bank which pays you nearly zero.)
 The secret is called buying assets.
 No they are not guaranteed to make you money, but on average over time they will make you money.
 That is why they’re called assets.
 It is like being the owner of the casino.
 The odds are in your favor and over time you will have a small but steady pay out.

-Save as much money as you can in the stock market.
+Early in your saving journey, save as much money as you can in the stock market.
 Go to vanguard.com and open an account.
-Buy S&P 500 index funds or Total Stock Market Index.
+Buy mutual funds such as Vanguard S&P 500 Index or Vanguard Total Stock Market Index.
 This is very simple.
-You are avoiding portfolio risk by diversifying broadly and you are saving a lot of money by having very very low expense funds.
+You are avoiding portfolio risk by diversifying broadly and you are saving a lot of money by having very low expense funds (low expense funds are very important).
 These are not managed funds and you are only paying taxes on the gains and dividends that you make.

 Don't worry about watching the stock market price go up and down.
-Stocks generate dividends and capital gains and they pay them out to you on a regular basis.
+Stocks generate dividends and pay them out to you on a regular basis.
 Unless you are living off of your portfolio you will not be selling stocks so low prices are not a bad thing, they are a good thing and a signal to buy more.
 See below.

 In addition you won't have to worry about reaching into your stock portfolio in order to pay bills in an emergency; that is what your emergency fund is for.
 And by the time you get to the end of this list you will understand that even in the topsy-turvy world of the stock market, you will not retire until your savings are sufficient to get through even the worst crashes in history.
 (Which by the way are often followed by some of the best steady gains in history.)